 - any other factors that are set out in regulations.

 Reporting entities should consider whether any of their products involve new or developing technologies that may favour customer anonymity.
 The Act also specifies that reporting entities should consider particular activities, such as wire transfers and correspondent banking relationships.

 Guidelines have been published to help reporting entities develop procedures on the assessment of risks associated with the countries it deals with.
-The Countries Assessment guideline (PDF 456KB) will help you decide when you need to undertake this assessment and how to approach the assessment.
+The Countries Assessment guideline will help you decide when you need to undertake this assessment and how to approach the assessment.

 An AML/CFT programme sets out a reporting entity’s internal policies, procedures and controls to detect money laundering and financing of terrorism and to manage and mitigate the risk of it occurring.
 The programme must be in writing and be based on its risk assessment.